twbs/blog/src/content/posts/2021/bootstrap-4.6.0.md

 - Tooltips and popovers can have custom classes via `customClass` option.
 - Added new `.navbar-nav-scroll` class for scrolling expanded navbar contents on mobile devices.
-- For improved accessibiliy, spinners now slow down when `prefers-reduced-motion` is enabled.
+- For improved accessibility, spinners now slow down when `prefers-reduced-motion` is enabled.
 - v4.x docs are now built on Hugo for easier maintenance and backports from v5.x.
-- Darkened `background-color` of `.dropdown-item` for improved hover state contrast, and ligthened the disabled `.dropdown-item` `color`.
+- Darkened `background-color` of `.dropdown-item` for improved hover state contrast, and lightened the disabled `.dropdown-item` `color`.
 - Improved alignment of form validation tooltips.
 - File inputs no longer extend beyond their containers.